 This course focuses on effective oral communication for school leaders.
 Learn to speak with confidence and to use persuasive communication techniques to express leadership.
 Discover how your background and life experiences can help you relate to your audience and establish your credibility.
 Practice and receive feedback in a safe and comfortable environment.

-Advocacy for Public Education - CBA 261 (3 units)
+CBA 261: Advocacy for Public Education (3 credits)

 Hone your skills as an advocate for public education in a nuts-and-bolts session on three critical skills: writing letters to the editor; crafting key messages and sound bites; and participating in editorial boards and public forums.